 How it works

 Heat pumps have a fan that draws warm air into the system, which is transferred to the water storage tank.
 Like a reverse fridge.
 Rather than pumping out hot air to keep your fridge cool, it pumps hot air in to heat the system up.
-Heat pumps circulate water from the storage tank through a compressor using Co2 refrigerant and the hot air drawn in from the outside temperature to heat the water and send it back to the storage tank.
+Heat pumps circulate water from the storage tank through a compressor using Co2 refigerant and the hot air drawn in from the outside tempreture to heat the water and send it back to the storage tank.

 Pros